sishuoyang/cp-ansible-nonroot/README.md

 This fork provides some preliminaries for non-root, no sudo deployments.

 ### What works and what does not
-What works:
+What works out of the box:

 * Basic setup and configuration of most Confluent Platform components (excluding Confluent Replicator)
 * TLS Encryption
 * SASL authentication

+What works but requires manual steps:
+* Role-based Access Control (RBAC) (see: https://docs.confluent.io/platform/current/security/rbac/)
+    * Refer to the section on [RBAC Setup](#rbac-setup)

 What is not supported, or requires additional manual steps:

-* Role-based Access Control
 * Confluent Replicator

 What should work but is not yet tested: